yourlabs/django-autocomplete-light/docs/source/cookbook.rst

     # This actually creates a thread safe subclass of AutocompleteModelBase.
     autocomplete_light.register(SomeModel)

+    # Not fancy enought ?
+Try using AutocompleteModelTemplate as base
+    autocomplete_light.register(NewModel,
+        autocomplete_light.AutocompleteModelTemplate)

     # Extra **kwargs are used as class properties in the subclass.
     autocomplete_light.register(SomeModel,
         # SomeModel is already registered, re-register with custom name